Christine Anderson

-Christine Margarete Anderson is a German politician who has served as a Member of the European Parliament since 2019.
-A member of the Alternative for Germany (AfD), Anderson has been described as a supporter of the Pegida movement.
+Christine Margarete Anderson (born 29 July 1968) is a German politician who has been serving as a Member of the European Parliament since 2019.
+A member of the Alternative for Germany (AfD), Anderson is a former activist of the Pegida movement.

 Background and education

 Anderson was born in Eschwege, Hesse, West Germany.
 She completed a commercial apprenticeship.
 She lived in the United States for six years, where she studied economics and worked for a US trading company.
+Her brother, Ralph Moller, has claimed that Anderson did not complete her studies and that the reported trading company job was actually a sales associate job at an outerwear store.

 Political career

 In 2013 Anderson became a member of Alternative for Germany (AfD).
 From 2016 to 2018, she was the party's group leader in the Limburg-Weilburg district assembly.
 She was elected to the European Parliament in the 2019 election.
 Before the election, she stated her goal was to "lead Germany out of this EU nightmare".

-Der Spiegel, a left-leaning publication, has described Anderson as an activist of the Pegida alliance.
-She has participated in Pegida street protests promoting immigration reform.
-She has also appeared on Rebel News, where she stated her support for the Canada convoy protest.
+Anderson is a former activist of the anti-Islam, far-right Pegida movement, having participated in Pegida street protests promoting opposition to immigration, specifically Islamic migrants.
+She has also appeared on Rebel News, where she stated her support for the Canada convoy protest having supported Canadian anti-mandate protesters since 2021.

 In the European Parliament, Anderson is a member of the Committee on Culture and Education, the Committee on Women's Rights and Gender Equality, and the Special Committee on Artificial Intelligence in the Digital Age, and a deputy member of the Committee on the Internal Market and Consumer Protection.

-Most recently, Anderson was appointed to the Special Committee on the COVID-19 Pandemic, and in a July 2022 session she entered into the record a complaint that there had been too much emphasis upon getting experimental gene therapy treatments into healthy people.
+Anderson was appointed to the Special Committee on the COVID-19 Pandemic, and in a July 2022 session she entered into the record a complaint that there had been too much emphasis upon getting experimental gene therapy treatments into healthy people.

+In February 2023, Anderson was pictured alongside three Canadian MPs, Colin Carrie, Leslyn Lewis and Dean Allison, all of whom are members of the Conservative Party.
+The picture sparked a political controversy in Canada, with several groups, including the Centre for Israel and Jewish Affairs, criticizing the meeting.
+Conservative leader Pierre Poilievre denounced the meeting, stating: "Frankly, it would be better if Anderson never visited Canada in the first place.
+She and her racist, hateful views are not welcome here."